-The purposes of the program are to
+The purpose of the MHRSP subgrant program is to

 • Revitalize properties and preserve past investments in National Register Historic Districts in Muskogee,